AlesRybak/my-sweet-setup/README.md

 # My sweet setup

-This is losto of the tools I use for different tasks.
-The list is maintained so I can easily find the on-line tools when i need them after some period of time and to refer to it when giving advice to my friends and colleagues.
+This is list of my tools that I use for different tasks.
+The list is maintained so I can easily find tools (especially the on-line ones) when I need them after longer time period and to refer to it when giving advice to my friends and colleagues.

 Legend: